 You can see the problem here, let’s assume from the above picture ( 4 physical processor scenario), each physical processor is a dual core CPU.
 The actual power of the server is 4*2 = 8 processors.
 If the customer is clever and understand the licensing model correctly, they would have bought a server with either 2 * quad core, or even 1 * Octo core bringing the pricing down from $160k to $80k or even $40k respectively but having pretty much same level of processing power without any compromise (may be little bit).

-In the past lot of consultants (including me) have done exactly this for our customers, recommending to buy physical CPU’s with high number of processor cores to reduce the BizTalk server licensing cost, in a completely legitimate way.
+In the past lot of consultants (including me) have done exactly this for our customers, recommending to buy physical CPU’s with a high number of processor cores to reduce the BizTalk server licensing cost, in a completely legitimate way.

 * Pricing subject to change.